-Nutrition labels provide information about what is in a food package.
+Nutrition labels provide information about the calories and nutrients in a food package.
 They can help you pick foods that meet your dietary needs.

 • Serving size